XiaoTaoWang/HiC_pipeline/INSTALL.rst

 Python Packages
 ===============
-We recommend using `conda <http://conda.pydata.org/miniconda.html>`_, an excellent Python package and environment manager.
+I recommend using `conda <http://conda.pydata.org/miniconda.html>`_, an excellent Python package and environment manager.

 Open a terminal and type::